STRYD after 2000 miles, a Runner’s Review from 2019 to 2021 – Running Power Meter Pod

 - Super-accurate pace.

-- STRYD Power curve – to check for power-duration PBs and track my CP changes
+- STRYD Power curve – to check for power-duration PBs and track my power improvements

 - I follow structured workouts from a plan with power alerts